 Rotorua is like no other place on earth.
 Bubbling mud pools, steaming geysers and a stunning geothermal landscape make the area feel mysterious and elemental.
 Visitors can explore active volcanoes, test their limits with adventure activities and enjoy the unspoilt native forests that cloak the land.

 Maori culture is strong in Rotorua, the tribal home of Te Arawa.
 Maori legend has it that Te Arawa are the guardians of the geothermal region of New Zealand, as the volcanic fires of Hawaiki were brought to Aotearoa when their ancestor Ngatoroirangi, dying of cold during his ascent of Tongariro, called for help.
 Rotorua has been a tourist destination since the 1880s, and there is a long history of well-known Maori tour guides, concert groups, cultural displays and manaakitanga - hospitality.
 About one third of the people living in Rotorua today are Maori.
+Take in a cultural show at Te Puia or Mitai Maori Village, and discover more about the history and culture at Rotorua Museum.

 There are 14 publicly accessible lakes dotted throughout the region, sparkling and brimming with trout.
 Lake Rotorua is the largest lake in the district, with windsurfing, kayaking and trout fishing popular pastimes.
 There are paddleboats and a great playground on the waterfront.
 Lake Rotoiti is connected to Lake Rotorua by the Ohau Channel and is popular for boating.
 Lakes such as Tikitapu and Okareka are used for the swim or kayak section of multisport events.